jgjin/not-quite-an-expert/content/posts/spotify_selector_cont.md

 In general, caching relies on the fastest layers when possible and falls back upon the slower layers as necessary.
 In our case, we use physical memory then fall back upon network.

-To make sure previous inactive users do not crowd out new active users, cache entries have a time to live (TTL) of 12 hours.
+To make sure our entries are not too stale (i.e. ensure our entries include recently saved albums), cache entries have a time to live (TTL) of 12 hours.
 Thankfully, this is already implemented in the `ttl_cache` crate.
 In [src/cache.rs](https://github.com/jgjin/random_album/blob/master/src/cache.rs):
 ```Rust
 use ttl_cache::TtlCache;